jesberman/Project2Final/README.md

-# Project2Final

-This was a group project, designed to serve as a platform that would connect financial advisors with potential clients.
-The ideas was that financial advisors and clients would be able to fill out separate profiles.
-Then, the website would provide recommendations for certain adivsors to be matched to certain clients, based on the profiles that each  person would fill out.

-While the front-end works effectively, the back-end, unfortunately, was never able to be fully implemented.
-I apologize that this issue was not resolved.
+# Bootstrap Financial Advisor Site

+This was a personal project to see if I could develop a professional-looking front-end for a multi-page site geared towards providing financial advice for customers.
+Please note that this is not meant to be a full site with a functioning back-end; the front end look and feel of the site was the sole focus of the project.